 - “Dumping Syndrome” is commonly associated with gastric bypass surgery

 You can return to work within 14 days of the operation.
 You’ll need to take daily vitamin supplements.
 Your surgeon will follow up with you regularly.
 These meetings usually include a physical exam and tailored advice for staying the course along your weight loss journey.

 The adjustable gastric band is a popular weight loss procedure because it doesn’t involve cutting or placing foreign objects inside the patient’s stomach and is easily reversible.
 However, it does have its drawbacks.
 It has the lowest percentage of excess weight lost, at only 40%.
 If you’re 100 pounds overweight, you’ll only lose 40 pounds.

 Your bariatric surgeon will place a band around the top of your stomach.
 This band will be connected to a thin tube and a port.
 This will allow your bariatric surgeon to inject fluid into the band, which tightens it.

 It will leave a small pouch at the top of the band.
 Your bariatric surgeon will control the size of that pouch by loosening or tightening the band.
 The band needs to be tight enough to slow digestion but not too tight that it causes vomiting.

 Also, the band must be adjusted every month or so to reach optimal tightness.

 Why the Gastric Band Works

-The Gastric band works by slowing digestion of your food, allowing you to eat less.
+The Gastric band works by slowing the digestion of your food, allowing you to eat less.
 However, you will need to eat your food slowly and chew carefully so that you don’t experience vomiting and nausea.